-The principal balances represent loans from shareholders including US\$741,248 (2021: US\$741,248) of which US\$716,560 was used for the purchasing of the land used for development.
+The principal balances represent loans from shareholders including US\$741,248 (2022: US\$741,248) of which US\$716,560 was used for the purchasing of the land used for development.
 There are no set terms of repayment, however management does not anticipate repayment within the next twelve months as the loans are subordinated to the bank loans.
+The reduction in the shareholders' loans (note 11.2) represents the offset of a shareholder's debt against interest accrued to the shareholder.
 No interest was charged on loans during the year as the shareholders agreed to waive such charges.
 Up to 2017 interest was charged at a rate of 4% and 15% per annum on the US dollar and Jamaican dollar loans, respectively.

-The directors have decided to carry all shareholder loans at their J\$ equivalent as at the prior year closing balances.
+The shareholders have agreed to carry all US dollar shareholder loans at their J\$ equivalent as at March 31, 2021.